Equality-AI-Worldie/Women_Data_NLP_Images_Support-Offense/README.md

 - Collect the Data
 - Label the Data (0-1 in labeled columns)
 - Train from NLP packages on the internet
-- Use an NLU tester page to see the result (attached example)
+- Use an NLU tester page to see the result (attached example) and APIs

 Important:
 - Machines look at patterns of words, so the more data is trained, the more patterns it will recognize